Skin Cancer Screening

 These are the changes in a mole or skin growth that are warning signs of melanoma.

-- Examine your skin once every month.
+- Examine your skin regularly.

 Get to know your moles and birthmarks.
 And look for any abnormal skin growth and any change in the color, shape, size, or appearance of a skin growth.